-15.3.1 Level I - Informal ResolutionImmediate Supervisor

-15.3.1.1 Any unit memberemployee who believes he/she has a grievance shall present the grievance orally to the immediate supervisor within ten (10) days after the grievant knew, or reasonably should have known, of the circumstances which form the basis for the grievance.
+- 15.3.1 Level I Immediate Supervisor - 15.3.1.1 Any employee who believes he/she has a grievance shall present the grievance orally to the immediate supervisor within ten (10) days after the grievant knew, or reasonably should have known, of the circumstances which form the basis for the grievance.
 Failure to do so will render the grievance null and void.
 The immediate supervisor shall hold discussions and attempt to resolve the matter within ten (10) days after the presentation of the grievance.
-It is the intent of this informal meeting that at least one (1) personal conference be held between the aggrieved unit memberemployee and the immediate supervisor.

-15.3.2 Level II - Formal Written GrievanceDepartment Director

-- 15.3.2.1 If the grievance is not settled during the informal conferenceresolved at Level I and the grievant wishes to press the matter, the grievant shall present the grievance in writing on the appropriate form to the immediate supervisorDepartment Director within ten (10) days after the informal conferenceoral decision of the immediate supervisor.
-The written information shall include: - a) a description of the specific grounds of the grievance including names, dates, and places necessary for a complete understanding of the grievance; - b) a listing of the provisions of this Memorandum which are alleged to have been violated; - c) a listing of the reasons why the immediate supervisor's proposed resolution of the problem is unacceptable; and - d) a listing of specific actions requested by the grievant of the City which will remedy the grievance.

-- 15.3.2.2 The immediate supervisor Department Director or designee shall communicate the decision to the grievant in writing within ten (10) days after receiving receipt of the grievance.
-If the Department Director or designee immediate supervisor does not respond within the time limits, the grievant may appeal to the next level. - 15.3.2.3 With the concurrence of the City, a worker or the Union may choose to file the formal grievance initially at Level III (the Department HeadDirector) instead of Level HI. - 15.3.2.4 Within the above time limits either party may request a personal conference.
+It is the intent of this informal meeting that at least one (1) personal conference be held between the aggrieved employee and the immediate supervisor. - 15.3.2 Level II Department Director - 15.3.2.1 If the grievance is not resolved at Level I and the grievant wishes to press the matter, the grievant shall present the grievance in writing on the appropriate form to the Department Director within ten (10) days after the oral decision of the immediate supervisor.
+The written information shall include: - a) a description of the specific grounds of the grievance including names, dates, and places necessary for a complete understanding of the grievance; - b) a listing of the provisions of this Memorandum which are alleged to have been violated; - c) a listing of the reasons why the immediate supervisor's proposed resolution of the problem is unacceptable; and - d) a listing of specific actions requested by the grievant of the City which will remedy the grievance. - 15.3.2.2 The Department Director or designee shall communicate the decision to the grievant in writing within ten (10) days after receipt of the grievance.
+If the Department Director or designee does not respond within the time limits, the grievant may appeal to the next level.